Darxo/Hardened/README.md

 - Most vanilla difficulty scaling methods (day/player strength/renown scaling) are disabled
 - Instead the following normalized system is added:
-	- Contracts are 1% more difficulty for every 20 Renown, up to a maximum of 1000%
+	- Contracts are 1% more difficul for every 10 Renown, up to a maximum of 1000%
-	- Contracts grant 1% more Crowns for every 20 Renown, up to a maximum of 1000%
+	- Contracts pay 1% more Crowns for every 10 Renown, up to a maximum of 1000%
 	- Every non-contract encounter in the world becomes 1% more difficult for every day that has passed, up to a maximum of 300% at day 300
 - You can view the current contract difficulty when looking at the renown tooltip